cshdllr/jasoncashdollar/BOOKSHELF_README.md

 - If an image fails to load, a placeholder will be shown
 - Some very old books may not have cover images

-### Coverflow Not Working
+### Views Not Switching
 1. Check browser console for errors
-2. Ensure Swiper.js CDN links are loading properly
+2. Verify `data/books.json` exists and contains valid JSON
-3. Verify `data/books.json` exists and contains valid JSON
+3. Ensure icon SVG files are in the `icons/` folder

 ## Technical Details